DNA photoionization: Low-energy photoionization

 The first studies on low-energy photoionization, occurring at wavelengths for which the photon energy is significantly smaller compared to the lowest ionization potential of DNA, were reported back in 2005 (G-Quadruplexes at 308 nm) and 2006 (single and double strands at 266 nm).
 But this unexpected phenomenon started to be studied in a systematic way only ten years later.
 To that effect, specific protocols regarding the purity of the nucleic acids and the ingredients of the aqueous solution as well as the intensity of the exciting laser pulses were established.

 Cartoon on low-energy photoionization.
 Electron (hat) photo-ejection is more efficient in G-Quadruplexes than in duplexes.
+(European e-knownet project.)

 In contrast to the high-energy, low-energy photoionization strongly depends on the secondary DNA structure.
-It is not observed for mononucleosides, mononucleotides or purely stacked single strands (Φ<0.5x10^{−4}).
-The quantum yields determined for duplexes fall in the range of (1-2)x10^{−3} while the highest Φ values, up to 1.4x10^{−2}, have been detected for G-Quadruplexes.
+It is not observed for mononucleosides, mononucleotides or purely stacked single strands (Φ < 0.5 × 10^{−4}).
+The quantum yields determined for duplexes fall in the range of (1-2) × 10^{−3} while the highest Φ values, up to 1.4 × 10^{−2}, have been detected for G-Quadruplexes.
 The photonization quantum yield determined for genomic DNA is similar to that reported for the formation of bipyrimidine photoproducts.

 The detailed examination of the structural factors affecting the low-energy photoionization, combined to quantum chemical calculations, indicates that it occurs via a complex mechanism.
 The latter involves excited charge transfer states, in which an atomic charge is transferred from one nucleobase to a neighboring one; such states are known to be populated during the electronic relaxation following photon absorption.
 Subsequently, a small population of these states undergoes charge separation.
 And, eventually, the electron is ejected from the nucleobase bearing the negative charge, because its ionization potential is lower compared to those of neutral nucleobases.